MicrosoftDocs/azure-docs/articles/storage/storage-use-emulator.md

 The Microsoft Azure storage emulator provides a local environment that emulates the Azure Blob, Queue, and Table services for development purposes.
 Using the storage emulator, you can test your application against the storage services locally, without creating an Azure subscription or incurring any costs.
 When you're satisfied with how your application is working in the emulator, you can switch to using an Azure storage account in the cloud.

 ## Get the storage emulator
 The storage emulator is available as part of the [Microsoft Azure SDK](https://azure.microsoft.com/downloads/).
-You can also install the storage emulator using the [standalone installer](https://go.microsoft.com/fwlink/?linkid=717179&clcid=0x409) (direct download).
-To install the storage emulator, you must have administrative privileges on the computer.
+You can also install the storage emulator by using the [standalone installer](https://go.microsoft.com/fwlink/?linkid=717179&clcid=0x409) (direct download).
+To install the storage emulator, you must have administrative privileges on your computer.

 The storage emulator currently runs only on Windows.

 > [!NOTE]
 > Data created in one version of the storage emulator is not guaranteed to be accessible when using a different version.
 If you need to persist your data for the long term, we recommended that you store that data in an Azure storage account, rather than in the storage emulator.
->
+> <p/>
 > The storage emulator depends on specific versions of the OData libraries.
 Replacing the OData DLLs used by the storage emulator with other versions is unsupported, and may cause unexpected behavior.
 However, any version of OData supported by the storage service may be used to send requests to the emulator.
 >
 >

 ## How the storage emulator works
 The storage emulator uses a local Microsoft SQL Server instance and the local file system to emulate Azure storage services.
-By default, the storage emulator uses a database in Microsoft SQL Server 2012 Express, *LocalDB*.
+By default, the storage emulator uses a database in Microsoft SQL Server 2012 Express LocalDB.
 You can choose to configure the storage emulator to access a local instance of SQL Server instead of the LocalDB instance.
 For more information, see the [Start and initialize the storage emulator](#start-and-initialize-the-storage-emulator) section later in this article.

-You can install SQL Server Management Studio Express to manage your LocalDB installation.
+You can install [SQL Server Management Studio Express](/sql/ssms/download-sql-server-management-studio-ssms) (SSMS) to manage your LocalDB installation.
 The storage emulator connects to SQL Server or LocalDB using Windows authentication.

 Some differences in functionality exist between the storage emulator and Azure storage services.
 For more information about these differences, see the [Differences between the storage emulator and Azure Storage](#differences-between-the-storage-emulator-and-azure-storage) section later in this article.